SwissDataScienceCenter/renku-search/README.md

 <!-- -*- fill-column: 80 -*- -->
 # Renku Search

+mod

-This provides the renku search services for efficientlyf searching across entities in the Renku platform.
+This provides the renku search services for efficiently searching across entities in the Renku platform.

 The engine backing the search functionality is [SOLR](https://solr.apache.org)